llSourcell/Node_JS_Machine_Learning/README.md

 # TensorFlow.js Example: Sequence-to-Sequence English-French Translation

+## Overview

+This is the code for [this](https://www.youtube.com/watch?v=CMank9YmtTM) video on Youtube by Siraj Raval on Translation systmes using NodeJS and TensorflowJS.
+The notes are in the jupyter notebook.

 This demo shows how to perform sequence-to-sequence prediction using the Layers API of TensorFlow.js.